 Handheld shower wand on a slide bar

 Lets the user shower seated on the bench, or direct water precisely without contorting.
 Slide bar mounts at adjustable height.
-Add roughly $150–$350.
+Add roughly $150 to $350.

 Comfort-height controls